 A $200 nonrefundable deposit reserves your spot.
 Final payment is due 60 days in advance of the workshop or your space is not guaranteed.
 Cancellation must be made 60 days prior to the workshop date to receive a refund (minus deposit).
 If cancellation is made less than 60 days prior to the workshop date no refund (minus deposit) is given unless the spot can be filled.
 Note that prior to participating in my workshop I do require my participants to sign a liability release that will be delivered electronically.

-- A pdf of my workshop syllabus
+- My workshop syllabus (pdf)

 - Both classroom sessions and all in-field instruction

-- My four new post-processing videos, totaling almost 1.5 hours of post-processing instruction in Lightroom and Photoshop CC
+- My four new post-processing videos, totaling almost 1.5 hours of post-processing instruction in Lightroom and Photoshop CC (mp4)

 BASIC RAW PROCESSING FOR MILKY WAY PHOTOGRAPHY – 19:23